geneontology/pipeline/README.md

 some kind.
 It requires a manual deployment.
 This is also the generator for go-lego and controls the file location for Minerva's defaults.

+### go-ontology-dev

+This is a standing branch that we want to use in the future to test changes to the full ontology build without disrupting the other branches.
+It is pared down to just setup and the ontology build and is tied to the `dev` branch of go-ontology.

 # Quality control/assurance

 ## Manual QC steps